Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 White Resort Hakuba Sanosaka

-A ski resort with many flat and moderate slopes.
-The location of the grooming barn, which slides towards Lake Aoki, is secretly popular.
-The unusual feeling of crossing the railroad crossing from the parking lot to get to the ski resort is also fun.
-It is located in the southernmost part of Hakuba Village, so when it snows, there is often fresh snow left on the sides even if you go in the afternoon.
+This ski resort has many flat, medium-gentle slopes.
+The groomed runs that lead down to Lake Aoki are a secret favorite.
+The extraordinary feeling of crossing the railroad crossing from the parking lot to the ski resort is also fun.
+Because it is the southernmost resort in Hakuba Village, there is often fresh snow remaining on the sidelines even if you arrive in the afternoon during snowfall

 https://sanosaka.jp/